 The love of the murderers

-“Because of love I killed her… If I didn’t love her, if I didn’t love her, I don’t think I would feel so much pain… It’s like she took an arrow and stabbed me in the heart.”
+“Because of love, I killed her… If I didn’t love her, if I didn’t love her, I don’t think I would feel so much pain… It’s like she took an arrow and stabbed me in the heart.” —A murderer

-“Without you I’m half a man, without you I’m really nothing.”
+“Without you, I’m half a man; without you, I’m really nothing.” —An Israeli song

 Needless to say, explaining the men’s horrific behavior as stemming from love is in no way a justification for their actions.
 Understanding the men’s state of mind could prevent future murders; hence, we should examine the real state of mind that leads these men to kill their partners, without worrying about whether our findings are politically correct.